FullStackWithLawrence/aws-openai/README.md

 ### Automations

-- [Automated Pull Requests](https://github.com/FullStackWithLawrence/aws-openai/pulls?q=is%3Apr+is%3Aclosed): See the Github Actions tab of the GitHub Repository.
-Github Actions are triggered on pull requests to run any of several different kinds of technology-specific unit tests depending on the contents of the commits included in the PR.
+- [Automated Pull Requests](https://github.com/FullStackWithLawrence/aws-openai/pulls?q=is%3Apr+is%3Aclosed): Github Actions are triggered on pull requests to run any of several different kinds of technology-specific unit tests depending on the contents of the commits included in the PR.
 - [python-dotenv](https://pypi.org/project/python-dotenv/) for storing sensitive data for local development
 - [.gitignore](./.gitignore) ensures that no sensitive nor useless data accidentally gets pushed to GitHub.
 - [tox.ini](./tox.ini) file for configuring behaviors of Python testing tools